-In February 2016, the FASB issued changes in accounting for leases.
-The changes introduce a lessee model that brings most leases onto the balance sheet.
+In February 2016, the FASB issued changes in accounting for leases, which become effective for the Company on January 1, 2019.
+The changes introduce a lessee model that brings most leases onto the balance sheet, which will result in an increase in lease-related assets and liabilities.
 The changes also align many of the underlying principles of the new lessor model with those in the FASB's new revenue recognition standard.
 Furthermore, the changes address other concerns related to the current leases model such as eliminating the requirement in current guidance for an entity to use bright-line tests in determining lease classification.
 The changes also require lessors to increase the transparency of their exposure to changes in value of their residual assets and how they manage that exposure.
-The changes become effective for the Company on January 1, 2019.
-Management is currently evaluating the impact of these changes on its condensed consolidated financial statements.
+The Company is currently assessing existing leasing agreements, evaluating the practical expedients available upon adoption and assessing the impact of the changes on current accounting policies.
+In addition, the Company is in the process of identifying changes to current business processes and internal controls to support the reporting and disclosure requirements of the new standard.
+The impact on the consolidation financial statements is currently being evaluated.